Table of Contents

 The southwest corner of my inheritance was at the corner of 176th Street and 165th Road, about a mile and three quarters east and a little north of the Pine Grove Church.
 If you zoom in on that corner and switch to Satellite View on the map above my field looks oddly white and striped.
 Switch to Street View and here's what that corner of my pine plantation looks like:

 Pecans.
-The deciduous tree you see to the left in Street View is a pecan.
-I always thought I should have some pecans from my tree but I was never there at the right time of year.
+The deciduous tree you see to the left in the 2008 Street View is a pecan tree.
+I used to have the notion I should gather some pecans from my tree and make something, but I was never there at the right time of year.
+I suspect it was not very productive, left alone out there all by itself.
+I know zero about pecan production.
+But I do know how to crack 'em.
 As a boy I spent many hours cracking pecans with a nutcracker that looked a lot like this one.
 That's on Etsy.
 The seller wants $285 for it.
 Hey, I was using an antique.
 But then again I am one.
 Cracking and cleaning pecans wasn't a paid gig like planting pines.
 It was a You want pecan pie?
 Get busy gig.
 Let me tell you I wanted Mom's pecan pie.
 And ice box cookies and spicy candied pecans and especially penuche.
 We just called it brown sugar fudge.
 I learned the word penuche decades later.
 A pie pan of penuche is kinda like a giant praline, and we pronounced that PRAY-leen.
 As in get down on your knees and pray Mom makes some.
 Despite being born in Louisiana and living in the south all those years I can't remember ever hearing anyone say PRAH-leen.
 This recipe looks good if only it had more pecans.
 You can't have too many pecans in penuche or fudge or chocolate chip cookies.
 Cookies with no nuts?
 That's a sad prospect.